StemTBioinf/UNIX/index.md

 ### Create a symbolic link to the data folder in your home directory.

-To allow this tutorial to work with one path to the data folder only please create a symbolic link to this folder in your home directory.
+To allow this tutorial to work for all with only one path to the data folder please create a symbolic link to your data folder in your home directory.

 In the Terminal use the 'ln' program to create a link from '/projects/fs1/"your username"' to '~/NAS'.